Lupin3000/Raspberry-PI-Tutorials/Bluetooth/readme.md

 ## Info

-Sometimes the connect command does not work (_e.q. speakers_), in such cases you can try to install a GUI and the package `pulseaudio-module-bluetooth.
+Sometimes the connect command does not work (_e.q. speakers_), in such cases you can try to install a GUI and the package `pulseaudio-module-bluetooth`.

 ```shell
 ...